Skip to main content

 Project Overview

 West Virginia University Extension is leading the GRazing for Appalachian SuStainability (GRASS) grant project.
-The goal of the GRASS project is to improve knowledge and management practices for small farmers in Central Appalachia, including all of West Virginia and the 25 western counties in Virginia, to expand markets for Appalachian cattle and beef.
-The GRASS project was awarded by the USDA Partnerships for Climate-Smart Commodities.
-The goal of GRASS is to facilitate the production of Appalachian cattle and beef, promoting a shift from conventional management practices to soil health-conscious practices on working lands.
+The goal of the GRASS project is to improve knowledge and management practices for small farmers in Central Appalachia, including all of West Virginia and Virginia, to expand markets for Appalachian cattle, beef and sheep.
+The GRASS project was awarded by the USDA Advancing Markets for Producers initiative.
+The goal of GRASS is to facilitate the production of Appalachian cattle, beef and sheep, promoting a shift from conventional management practices to soil health-conscious practices on working lands and expand existing markets for these commodities.

 The GRASS project provides farmers with educational and technical assistance, as well as financial incentives, to support the transition from conventional management to sustainable conservation practices on working lands.
-Transitioning to conservation management practices for cattle and beef production will improve soil health while boosting economic outcomes for small and underserved farmers in Appalachia.
+Transitioning to conservation management practices for cattle, beef and sheep production will improve soil health while boosting economic outcomes for small farmers in Appalachia.
 Participating farmers may qualify to receive an annual cash incentive, training and marketing assistance.

 Project Partners